ndrean/geoloc/Readme.md

 - set GPS coordinates and render on a map and find the name of the location (when possible)

-- clic on the map and get the GPS coordinates and possible name
+- clic on the map and get by popup the GPS coordinates and possible name

+> All the selected places are stored in sessionStorage.

+> TODO: draw polygon of a route between points and get gps data over the ocean.

 Running on https://geoloc_browser.surge.sh